A Word On Primary Research

 British Columbia Survey of Household Spending 2010 (xls)

 The data from this release came from the 2009 Survey of Household Spending conducted by Statistics Canada.
 The Survey of Household Spending is carried out annually across Canada in ten provinces.
 The purpose of this survey is to obtain information about household spending, dwelling characteristics, as well as household equipment.

-What you'll find: The average household expenditure in British Columbia on Repairs and Maintenance of Owned living quarters, Rented living quarters, and Owned vacation homes.
+What you'll find: The average household expenditure in British Columbia on purchases of automobiles and trucks.

 Survey of Household Spending - Statistics Canada